-Smokey amber haze, a little danger and gun powder flowers dancing in the smoked out sky, bonfire night is one of my favourite nights.
-Autumn is already an awesome time, but to me bonfire night is a rebellious celebration of colours and sound.
-Vibrant and dazzling, the smell of gun powder in the air is always a crowd pleaser.
+Smokey amber haze, a little danger this evening and some gun powder flowers dancing in the smoked out sky, bonfire night in the UK is one of my favourite nights!
+Autumn is already an awesome time, with comfort food, cosy fires and colour pallets, but to me bonfire night is a rebellious celebration of colours and sound.
+Vibrant and dazzling, the smell of gun powder in the air is always an Autmunal crowd pleaser.

-A blazing fire, roaring in the dark, music playing and of course some drinks while you watch the sky light up is always a fiery experience.
+A blazing fire, roaring high up into the dark night sky, with music playing and of course some autumnal drinks to sip on while you watch the sky light up, is undoubtably a fiery experience.

-The past couple of months however, I have stepped up to the mark again and feel like I’m back with a bang.
-I’ve got a business mentor now, a new Pinterest strategy and my energy is restored- I’m raring to go and more determined to succeed than ever.
+The past couple of months however, I have stepped up to the mark again and I feel like I am back with a big bang.
+I’ve got a new business mentor, a new Pinterest strategy and my energy is restored- I’m raring to go and more determined to succeed than ever.

-It was just the most perfect night, and while I still posted on social media, I took the night off and really let my hair down.
-It was much needed.
-Never underestimate the power of taking some time off.
+It was just the most perfect night, and it felt so good to finally take the night off and really let my hair down.
+It was much needed!
+Never underestimate the power of taking some time off!